Virginia Online LPN Programs: Comparing Top Schools

 Although LPN programs in Virginia cost less than completing an associate or bachelor’s degree in nursing, qualified students may still need help covering their tuition and fees.
 The Virginia Department of Health provides several nursing scholarship programs, including those focused on supporting learners working towards an LPN certificate.

-LPN Licensing Information and Requirements in VA
+LPN Licensing Requirements in Virginia

 Becoming an LPN in Virginia allows graduates to work in an exciting, fast-growing field.
 This is especially true in Virginia, where the job outlook is 7.2%, compared to the national average growth of 5.3%.
 This promising outlook means that LPNs will see 1,620 job openings each year.
 These jobs will be in home health care, nursing homes, hospitals, outpatient healthcare centers, physicians' offices, and anywhere medical care is administered.